by Stéphane Durand.

 At the gateway to Arles, between wild lands and golden lights, lies a gourmet oasis like no other: La Chassagnette

-A permaculture vegetable garden, entirely organic, covering nearly three hectares.
-Like a journey from the earth to the plate that knows no boundaries.
-The establishment also has a tropical greenhouse where coffee beans are harvested, not to mention bananas and papayas.
+Nature sometimes needs a little help, as Chef Armand Arnal has well understood; he has entrusted eight gardeners with the care of his vegetable garden.
+And not just any garden—one that earned him a Michelin star.
+A permaculture vegetable garden, entirely organic, spanning nearly three hectares.
+It’s a journey from soil to plate that knows no boundaries.
+In fact, the establishment also features a tropical greenhouse where coffee beans are harvested, not to mention bananas and papayas.

 Permaculture garden La Chassagnette